Mary Travers: Personal life

 Travers was married four times.
 Her first brief union, to John Filler, produced her older daughter, Erika, in 1960.
 In 1963, she married Barry Feinstein, a prominent freelance photographer of musicians and celebrities.
 Her younger daughter, Alicia, was born in 1966, and the couple divorced the following year.
 In the 1970s, she was married to Gerald Taylor, publisher of National Lampoon.
-Following her marriage to Taylor, Travers had a relationship for several years with lawyer Richard Ben-Veniste while raising her daughters in New York.
+After the end of her marriage to Taylor, Travers had a relationship with lawyer Richard Ben-Veniste for several years while raising her daughters in New York.
 In 1991 she married restaurateur Ethan Robbins and lived with him in the small town of Redding, Connecticut for the remainder of her life.

 Illness and death

 In 2004, Travers was diagnosed with leukemia.
 A bone marrow transplant in 2005 induced a temporary remission, but she died on September 16, 2009, at Danbury Hospital in Connecticut, from complications related to the marrow transplant and other treatments.
-She was buried at Umpawaug Cemetery in Redding, Connecticut.
+She was interred in Umpawaug Cemetery in Redding.

 Legacy

 A memorial service for Travers was held on November 9, 2009, at Riverside Church In New York City.
-The four-hour service, on what would have been her seventy-third birthday, was attended by a capacity crowd.
-Two of the many reflections shared at the service speak to the impact of Mary Travers's work and the significance of her legacy.
-Feminist Gloria Steinem commented that with her poise and conviction as a performer, Ms. Travers "seemed to us to be a free woman, and that helped us to be free."
-Folk singer and co-founder of the Newport Folk Festival, Theodore Bikel, mused on her roles as political activist and glamorous pop-music touchstone:
+The four-hour service, on what would have been her 73rd birthday, was attended by a capacity crowd.
+Two of the many reflections shared at the service speak to the impact of Mary Travers' work and the significance of her legacy.
+Feminist Gloria Steinem commented that with her poise and conviction as a performer, Travers "seemed to us to be a free woman, and that helped us to be free."
+Theodore Bikel, folk singer and co-founder of the Newport Folk Festival, mused on her roles as political activist and glamorous pop-music touchstone: “There were other people besides Mary who taught us that dissent was right and dissent was just,” he said.
+“But only Mary taught us that dissent was also beautiful.”